The Lawrence Welk Show: The Musical Family

-Another example of being bound by Welk's set of morals was famed clarinetist Pete Fountain, renowned for his New Orleans-style jazz.
-He was a valued member of the Welk cast, who was rumored to have quit when Welk objected to his efforts to "jazz up" the Christmas standard "Silver Bells" on the 1958 Christmas show.
-In an interview, Fountain admitted he left Welk because "Champagne and bourbon don't mix."
-(The departure was amicable; Fountain would reappear in Welk reunion shows after the show ended.)
+The Musical Family followed an unofficial code of conservative artistic and personal morals set by Welk.
+Welk closely monitored fan letters to gauge performers' popularity, giving more prominent roles to those who received positive feedback.
+Performers who failed to resonate with the audience often saw their solo opportunities decrease and were sometimes ultimately fired.
+In 1959, Welk fired Champagne Lady Alice Lon, prompting thousands of viewers to write to Welk demanding an apology and her reinstatement.
+Although Welk attempted to rehire her, Lon declined.

-Welk relied on fan letters to tell him who was popular and who was not.
-Often, performers who received a positive reaction were prominently featured on future shows, while those who did not meet muster with the audience saw their solo opportunities diminish and sometimes were eventually let go.
+Welk's conservative artistic standards put him at odds with clarinetist Pete Fountain, who reportedly left the show after Welk took issue with his attempt to perform a jazz version "Silver Bells" during the show's 1958 Christmas special.
+In an interview, Fountain stated he left The Lawrence Welk Show because "Champagne and bourbon don't mix."

-Among the performers that were wildly popular with audiences during the years it was on ABC were The Lennon Sisters, Joe Feeney, Steve Smith, Larry Hooper, Jo Ann Castle and electric guitarist Buddy Merrill, just to name a few.
-Lynn Anderson, Clay Hart, and Ava Barber used the show as a springboard to launch their own successful careers as country music solo artists.
+Among the performers that were popular with audiences during the ABC era were The Lennon Sisters, Joe Feeney, Steve Smith, Larry Hooper, Jo Ann Castle and Buddy Merrill.
+Lynn Anderson, Clay Hart, and Ava Barber used the show as a springboard to launch careers as country music solo artists.
 At the height of the show's popularity, members of the Musical Family were featured in several celebrity tabloid magazines alongside other mainstream television and movie stars.

 Tap dancer Arthur Duncan became the second African-American to appear regularly on a sponsored television variety program, and the first since 1951, when he was hired as a permanent music maker by Welk in 1964.
-(The first was Teddy Wilson, a member of Benny Goodman's orchestra who appeared along with the orchestra on the short-lived Star Time throughout its 1950–51 run.)
-Duncan was already marginally famous through his appearances on The Betty White Show in 1954.